neoremind/easy-mapper/README.md

 3. If target field is String but source is not, assign target with source.toString().

-4. If target field type can be assigned from source field type, then copy by reference.
+4. If target field type can be assigned from source field type, then **copy by reference**.

 5. Any other cases, use object graph or so called cascade mapping to map.